shopinvader/documentation/data/doc_pages/en/odoo-developper/customize-shopinvader.md

 # Modify sale service (read information)

 Imaging that you want to show an extra information on you sale order (like the state of manufacturing, the hour/date for retrieving your package...).

-For the exercice we are going to add the field "custom_field" on the sale order and add it into the API
+For the exercice we are going to add the field "custom_field" (a char field) on the sale order and add it into the API

 ## STEP 1: First create a module for ODOO